Wellness Advocacy Team supports Airmen resilience, wellness

-Members of the Royal Air Force Mildenhall Wellness Advocacy Team speak with Wellness Advocate trainees during a weeklong training at RAF Mildenhall, England, Jan.
-28, 2021.
+The program consists of volunteer Wellness Advocates who focus on providing support to Airmen under the supervision of the WAT Program manager and Sexual Assault Response Coordinator.
+Wellness Advocates are military members, dependents and Department of Defense civilians who possess a bachelor’s degree in social science, have undergone an in-depth screening and interview process and are highly motivated to help Airmen.

+Wellness Advocates are also required to attend a 32-hour wellness training that is focused on improving the quality of response to Airmen under stress before crisis.
+The weeklong training covers topics ranging from suicide first aid to resiliency training and de-escalation training.

 The in-depth training and weekly meetings prepare Wellness Advocates to provide immediate and ongoing support to Airmen by providing resources and information about services offered within the DOD, Air Force and local community.
-(U.S. Air Force photo by Senior Airman Joseph Barron)
+By explaining available resources, mental health and support systems, Wellness Advocates are better able to encourage Airmen to seek out mental health attention when needed and provide Airmen a trained and caring wingman to help them navigate through the challenges of stress.

+“I am awed each and every day by the dedication of our Wellness Advocates and the support we have received from the wing leadership team,” said Vazquez.
+“I am honored to be able to work with so many people who care so much about helping our Airmen and our families.
+There is no better feeling than knowing that we are making a difference.”

+Currently, the WAT has been working in-conjunction with first sergeants in the 100th Aircraft Maintenance Squadron, 100th Maintenance Squadron and 100th Security Forces Squadron to become part of the unit to reduce and bridge the gap by providing appropriate and timely referral information.

 |Date Taken: